mslinn/jekyll_plugin_support/README.md

   var3: value3
 ```

-Variable references embedded in a webpage are expanded transparently.
+Liquid variable references defined in this manner are intended to be embedded in a webpage.
-They can be referenced like any other Liquid variable:
+They are expanded transparently, and can be referenced like any other Liquid variable:

 ```html
 This is the value of <code>var1</code>: {{var1}}